 The PGDip is a substantial commitment in terms of the time involved to prepare for and attend the block contact period of the module.
-The bulk of the modules are worth 15 credits which translates into 150 hours of teaching, learning, and assessment.
+Each module is worth 15 credits which translates into 150 hours of teaching, learning, and assessment.
 This is roughly spread across 50 hours of preparation ahead of the block contact period for the module, 50 hours of synchronous class time during the bock contact period, and then 50 hours for the writing of assessments.
 As far as possible, the block contact period for each module will be delivered at fixed times and these dates will be confirmed at the start of the academic year.